brandonscript/bootstrap-brandy/README.md

 (If you want to skip this part, just copy `/example` and customize it).

+1. Install Node.js version 6.0 or higher.

-1. Install [Grunt](http://gruntjs.com/), and be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide.
+2. Install [Grunt](http://gruntjs.com/), and be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide.

-2. Create a new Node.js project folder and install the style guide core:
+3. Create a new Node.js project folder and install the style guide core:

 	```bash
 	$ npm install brandonscript/bootstrap-based-style-guide --save
 	```

-3. Create (or copy) Gruntfile.js in your new project folder:
+4. Create (or copy) Gruntfile.js in your new project folder:

 	```javascript
     module.exports = function(grunt) {